USEPA/WNTR/documentation/advancedsim.rst

 The model can then be used to evaluate the constraint residuals and the Jacobian.
-The methods :func:`~wntr.sim.aml.aml.Model.evaluate_residuals` and :func:`~wntr.sim.aml.aml.Model.evaluate_jacobian` return a NumPy array and a SciPy sparse CSR matrix, respectively.
+The methods :func:`~wntr.sim.aml.aml.Model.evaluate_residuals` and :func:`~wntr.sim.aml.aml.Model.evaluate_jacobian` return a NumPy array and a SciPy compressed sparse row (CSR) matrix, respectively.
 The values that are stored in the Jacobian sparse matrix can also be loaded into a NumPy array.

 .. doctest::